HubSpot is an inbound marketing and sales software that helps companies attract visitors, convert leads, and close customers.

 Follow our step-by-step HubSpot setup guide to connect HubSpot with your destination using Fivetran connectors.

-If during a sync, we find that there are more than 10,000 updated records for the following endpoints, we re-import the associated source tables in full to capture all the changes:
+During a sync if we find more than 9,900 updated records for the following endpoints, we re-import the associated source tables in full to capture all the changes:

 We do incremental syncs of the